DenseLance/mcts-simple/README.md

 ### To Do

-- [ ] Resolve issue with numpy arrays as state: https://stackoverflow.com/questions/66847901/python-array-issue-with-jsonpickle
+- [x] Implement open loop MCTS.
+- [ ] Implement less memory and disk intensive method to export MCTS.
 - [ ] Implement tree for MC-RAVE (Rapid Action Value Estimation for MCTS).
-- [ ] Implement example with DNN + MCTS (using a specialised evaluation formula) for chess.
+- [ ] Implement example with DNN + MCTS (using a specialised evaluation formula) (e.g. chess).
-- [ ] Implement conversion from OpenAI-Gym environment to Game class in *mcts-simple*.
+- [ ] Implement conversion from OpenAI-Gym environment to Game class in *mcts-simple*. (e.g. cartpole).
 - [ ] Implement alpha-beta pruning.